alphagov/accessibility-personas/source/setup/chrome.html.md

 Go to the settings and untick "Click and play", switch to the "Overlay" tab and tick "coloured overlay" as well as choose some light yellow as the "Overlay Colour"

-Note: Let text be read out by just selecting the text, no need to press Search + S
+Note: Let text be read out by just selecting the text, no need to press 'Search + S'